globus/globus-automate-client/docs/source/index.rst

 Globus Automate - CLI and Python SDK
 ====================================

-This is an experimental, unsupported command line interface and Python package for working with Globus Automate, primarily Globus Flows, any service implementing the Globus Action Provider Interface, and Globus Queues.
+This is the command line interface and Python package for working with Globus Automate, primarily Globus Flows, any service implementing the Globus Action Provider Interface, and Globus Queues.

-As this is experimental, no support is implied or provided for any sort of use of this package.
-It is published for ease of distribution among those planning to use it for its intended, experimental, purpose.

 .. toctree::
    :maxdepth: 1